The possibilities of a Google contacts sync

 There’s a master address list within each Gsuite environment listing all of your colleagues’ contact information.
 The team directory.
 This is actually a sync-unfriendly environment - at least for the usecase of 2 way syncing.
 There’s an API that can read into the directory, so why doesn’t PieSync read into it?
 Well, it only syncs to Gsuite users once per day, while our users expect near real time syncing.
 And it’s only one-way!
 It’s a read only environment.
 Worst of all, it’s not a set of contacts that will sync to smartphones…

-How to get your Google accounts in sync
+How to get started with your Google Contacts synchronization

 If you’re not a PieSync user yet, start a free 14-day trial.
 If you are, go to your dashboard.
 Click the Google Contacts icon and then click it again!
 In other words, you set up a Google Contacts <-> Google Contacts connection.

 After logging into both platforms, set filters to determine which contacts should get synced where.

 You can choose to sync only a group of contacts or your entire list, one-way or two-way.
 If you want to access your contacts on your iPhone, make sure to check the ‘Additionally sync to the ‘My Contacts’ group’ checkbox.
 If you don’t want to sync contacts that don’t include an email address, check the box that says ‘Only sync contacts that have an email address’.
 Then select which Google account is your source of truth.
 Click ‘Start syncing now’ and watch the magic happen: